Jasonbs1/WebPro/Week10_Lab_Webpro_Jason/README.md

 ## Additional Notes

 - This project includes basic form validation to ensure all required fields are filled out before submission.
-- Styling is kept simple for demonstration purposes.
-Feel free to customize the CSS to match your design preferences.
 - JavaScript is used to capture form submission and display the entered information dynamically.